3and4/Leither/doc/GongShi-en.md

 The rules of election is part of the group consensus, which is designed by the organizer, who will take factors, such as the amount of asset pledged and network speed, into consideration.
 A bookkeeper and backup bookkeeper will be elected.
 The bookkeeper is in charge of updating the general ledger and the backup bookkeeper verifies it.

 Node group can vote as a member in its parent group, to elect bookkeeper on higher hierarchy.
 The bookkeepers at the lowest level deal with detailed business transactions.
-In the middle and upper level they combine changes of information from groups below, generate synopsis and update the overall account balance.
+In the middle and upper levels they combine changes of information from groups below, generate synopses and update the overall account balance.
+If the number of online nodes is small or network load is light, a node group does not have to maintain a bookkeeper.
+The bookkeeping can be entrusted to upper level bookkeepers.

 Top level information that is close to the root node is synchronized network wide, which describe the status quo of the whole network.

 **Network Pulse**
-In order to coordinate all nodes among the network, bookkeepers at the root generate an incremental sequence number and broadcast it top down in every **network pulse cycle**.
-A pulse cycle is one second by default.
+In order to coordinate all nodes among the network, an incremental sequence number is broadcast top down in every **network pulse cycle** (1s by default).
+The sequence number is generated by top level bookkeepers through negotiation.

 The sequence number serves as sync timer of each node, and version number of its data.
 Within each pulse cycle, every node consolidates and saves the newly added data from last cycle.
 Every node group is responsible to process data of several levels, depending on the height of the SMT.
 The work done is called **Proof of Performance**, similar to PoW in BTC, and will be rewarded by the system.

 **Time-space Snapshot**
 LevelDB is an excellent database optimized for writing operation.
 The writing of new data using writeStream can reach the speed limit of storage media, even faster than database reading.
-On the other hand, sequence number of key-value provides revised version number, with which historical record can be quickly inquired.
+On the other hand, sequence number in key-value provides revised version number, with which historical record can be quickly inquired.

 Network pulse is equivalent of the sequence version number in LevelDB, with which changed data within each pulse cycle can be quickly recorded and labelled.
 The same method can be used to take snapshot of time-space SMT.

 In every pulse cycle, the structure of the current SMT is identical to its previous version, except the newly added changed data.
 When taking a snapshot, only the changed information need to be saved.
 With the version sequence number of key-value, data of any node in any pulse cycle can be quickly retrieved.
-Regular node only has to record its own account information and information of its node group.
+Regular account only has to record its own account information and information of its node group.

 The underlying MiMei database of Leither has built in support to time-space snapshot.